skeezicsb/PERQemu/PERQemu/Readme-source.txt

       NOTE: these are the actual ROM dumps, but with their address lines "unscrambled".
 See PROM/Unscrambler.cs if you're not squeamish.

-    - RasterOp:  Two text files and a small Perl script are included to build "rsc03emu.rom" and "rds00emu.rom".

     - Memory:  The "bkm16emu.rom" image is used by the Memory State Machine.
       The source and a small Perl hack to build it are included here.